aws-samples/aws-serverless-workshops/MultiRegion/README.md

 * Included in the Cloud9 IDE:  AWS CLI, Git, VI/VIM, Node.js, NPM, Python and anything else you might need to complete the workshop.

+### Get Set Up!
+Follow this link to get things going....

 [README_InstallDevDependencies](README_InstallDevDependencies.md)
 ### Browser